 It’s recommended to perform Kegel exercises in two-minute spells – alternating between contracting and resting every 10 seconds.
 Try these two to three times a day to start feeling notable improvements in your pelvic floor strength.
 If this is a stretch focus on good quality repetitions, aiming for three sets as you become stronger.

 Depending on how comfortable you feel, aim for around 10-20 repetitions.
 This may feel like too much for some people at the start, but don’t give up – it’s all part of building your strength.

 Will my urine leakage stop if I do Kegel exercises?

 A weak pelvic floor is one of the main causes of urine leakage in men.
-And Kegel exercises are one of the most effective ways to control your bladder, without taking additional prescription drugs or undergoing surgery.
+Your pelvic floor is responsible for squeezing your bladder when it’s time to go to the toilet, so if it’s strong, you will be able to go longer between toilet breaks and empty your bladder fully when it’s time to go.
+Kegel exercises are one of the most effective ways to control your bladder, without taking additional prescription drugs or undergoing surgery.

 However, complications with the prostate can also cause leaking issues.
 Whether it’s a benign enlargement, prostate infection, or something more serious, an inflamed prostate could be causing you problems with urinary incontinence.

 Around 8% of men who’ve undergone a prostatectomy will develop some form of urinary incontinence.
 But the good news is that most regain bladder control with Kegel exercises over time.

 When will I see results from Kegel exercises?

 You can begin to feel noticeable improvements in your pelvic floor in as little as three to six weeks if you stay regular with Kegel exercises.